-These last few weeks have been the best of 2015, by far.
 But then, today, as I cycled on uneven surfaces and dirt tracks, the same vision issues that had plagued me early this year returned.
 Disappointingly.
 It’s still there, inside me.

 I have anthropomorphised my MS. I imagine it (him) like a pantomime comic book super-villain – dastardly and cunning; never to be trusted in his deceit.
 My own arch enemy.
 I thought I’d shaken him for a while – but now I see that he’s still clinging on by his finger nails.
 Conniving.
-But today I smiled to myself: he may think he’s weathered the worst, but my defences so far (a new diet, a few steroids) will feel like mild irritants compared to the Lemtrada Bomb that he’s going to be hit with this autumn.
+But today I smiled to myself: he may think he’s weathered the worst, but my defences so far (a new diet, a few steroids) will feel like mild irritants compared to the treatment-bomb that he’s going to be hit with this autumn.
 Poor him.
 Perhaps it’s even overkill – even comic book bad guys elicit pity when they’re beaten.

 So is the title of this blog being said by me, or to me?
 Maybe I just like the phrase.
 I hope my arch enemy doesn’t have the breath to speak so many words.
 If he’s reading this he should be warned: I’m not only saying it with a smile, but with a playful accent as well.
 I have a plan, and he doesn’t yet know it.